andrecossa5/nf-MiTo/README.md

 | `--annotate_tree` | Tree annotation method | `MiTo` |
 | `--max_fraction_unassigned` | Tree annotation method | `0.1` |

-See [MiTo: tracing the phenotypic evolution of somatic cell lineages via mitochondrial single-cell multi-omics](https://doi.org/10.1101/2025.06.17.660165) Supplementary Informations for details.

 ## Configuration
 Any custom configuration can be passed to nf-MiTo with the `-c <user.config>` option.
-See the [`config/user.config`](config/user.config) file for a minimal example of config file tailored for an HPC environment.
+See the [`config/user.config`](config/user.config) file for a minimal example for an HPC environment.

 ## Examples
-Exmples
+Tutorials for the main entrypoints and use-cases can be found [here](docs).

 ## Best practices